 Back in the 1980’s, design issues like impedance control, termination, control over parasitics, and unique interconnect architectures were something of an afterthought.
 According to the great Rick Hartley, designers at the time were placing band-aids on their boards; they were doing little to understand the complex signal integrity problems that arise from uninformed routing decisions.

 Fast-forward to today’s high speed/high frequency data center environments, upcoming 5G architecture, high performance computing, and other applications at high speeds/high frequencies.
 If you look at the routing specifications used in these applications and with many high-performance SOCs, you’ll find that these devices make copious use of differential pair routing with impedance control throughout the board.
-Even single ended signalling, such as MIPI C-PHY signaling with two-wire lanes and three-phase symbol encoding, still requires precise impedance control with length coupling/matching to prevent reflections.
+Even single ended signaling, such as the parallel lanes in DDR, still requires precise impedance control to prevent reflections.
 This puts impedance control in PCB design at even greater importance and brings it into the mainstream.

 Balancing Transmission Line Ringing and Impedance Control in PCB Design

-All traces will behave like transmission lines if long enough, and they can exhibit noticeable ringing when the rise time is very short (less than 1 ns).
+All traces will behave like transmission lines if long enough, and they can exhibit noticeable ringing when the rise time is very short (for example, less than 1 ns).
 This will occur even if there is a perfect impedance match between the driver, trace, and receiver in a short line.
-In an electrically long line, there can still be some transient ringing from parasitics.
-Impedance matching requires precise trace design such that the trace impedance takes a specific value (usually 50 Ohms).
-However, the trace dimensions will determine the parasitic capacitance and inductance of the trace, which then determine the transmission line characteristic impedance, any ringing amplitude, and damping rate in your signals.
+In an electrically long line, there can still be some transient ringing from parasitics along the line and at the load.
+Impedance matching requires precise trace design such that the trace impedance takes a specific value (usually 50 Ohms single-ended), or in terms of differential interfaces it requires the odd-mode impedance reach a specific value (e.g., 45 or 50 Ohms depending on the interface).

 Microstrip and symmetric stripline trace dimensions.

-The same idea applies to differential impedance control and crosstalk in PCB design, but you need also need to account for the spacing between traces as this defines the differential impedance.
-In other words, you need to adjust the characteristic impedance of each line in the pair, as well as the coupling between pairs in order to adjust the ringing/damping and crosstalk susceptibility while maintaining a constant differential impedance.
-This is because differential signalling standards typically specify a specific differential impedance value rather than a characteristic impedance for routing.
+The same idea applies to differential impedance control in PCB design, but you need also need to account for the spacing between traces as this defines the differential impedance (and thus the spacing between elements along each trace that create impedance discontinuities).
+In other words, you need to adjust the characteristic impedance of each line in the pair, as well as the coupling between pairs in order to hit a target differential impedance.

-This process can be difficult with differential transmission lines unless you know the coupling coefficient for the two lines in the pair.
+This process can be difficult with differential transmission lines unless you know the coupling coefficient (i.e., mutual capacitance and inductance) for the two lines in the pair.
 However, for single-ended microstrip or stripline transmission lines, you can use Wadell’s equations for the characteristic impedance alongside the approximate propagation delay, impedance in terms of parasitics, and propagation constant from the Telegrapher’s equations to size trace dimensions to maintain impedance while minimizing noise sources.

 Example with Microstrip Traces

 Let’s take a look at an example with single-ended microstrips and striplines.
 I’ll run through an example with microstrips, but you can take the same approach with single-ended striplines.
 To start, we need an accurate equation for the impedance of a single-ended microstrip trace.
-Wadell’s equations are widely regarded as the most accurate equations for describing the impedance of microstrip traces:
+Wadell’s equations are widely regarded as the most accurate analytical equations for describing the impedance of single traces and coupled traces.
+For microstrips, the lossless characteristic impedance is:

 Eq.
 (1): Wadell’s equations for the impedance of microstrip traces.